Duty of care for business travel

 Prevention, response, and strategy are key aspects of every employer’s obligation to uphold the law and safeguard their team.

-Before authorizing a trip, companies are expected to research and evaluate the risk level by conducting a risk assessment and to educate employees on safety procedures to follow.
+Before authorizing a trip, companies are expected to research and evaluate the risk level by conducting a risk assessment for business travel and to educate employees on safety procedures to follow.
 They’re also legally required to have a fall-back plan to be implemented should risk become reality.

 Corporate liability extends to omissions as well as negligence.
 Travelers should know the recommended vaccines before travel, how and where to access medical treatment, and evacuation contingencies.
 It’s also recommended that they be briefed on cultural and political norms before going to new destinations.
 This helps inform their behavior and mannerisms as guests in that country